SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 [{"requestId": .. },{"requestId": .. },{"requestId": .. }]
 ```

+The maximum POST size is limited to 32k bytes.
+This is approximately 25 Certificate requests in each API call.

 **Response** application/json body will provide success and error responses.

 Response 200, plus application/json containing response for the requested certificate, by your provided "requestId"